Dolphins of the Great Barrier Reef: Intelligent and Graceful Marine Residents

 Cultural Traditions

-Certain populations display distinct cultural traditions within their groups.
+Specific populations display distinct cultural traditions within their groups.
 These traditions may encompass particular behaviours, hunting methods, or even vocal dialects transmitted from generation to generation.

 - Risso’s Dolphins (Grampus griseus): These have a more robust body and a distinctive scarred appearance, often attributed to interactions with squid.
 While less common, they are still spotted on the Great Barrier Reef.